Cui-ht/draw_spectrogram/README.md

 # draw_spectrogram
 Produces a "Praat style" spectrogram of an audio(.wav) file using Short Time Fourier Transformation with Gaussian window function.

+## Dependencies
-Uses Python packages librosa, matplotlib and scipy.
+Python packages librosa, matplotlib and scipy.

+## Who is this for?
-Might be handy for phonetians who are more familiar with this kind than a default librosa "specshow" method graph.
+Might be handy for phonetians who are (like me) more familiar with this kind than a default librosa "specshow" method graph.